 medical benefits and handphones.

-In performing the duties as required under its Terms of Reference, the RC ensures that remuneration paid to
+In performing the duties as required under its terms of reference, the RC ensures that remuneration paid to the

-the President and Key Management Personnel is strongly linked to the achievement of business and individual
+Key Management Personnel is strongly linked to the achievement of business and individual performance targets,

 symmetric with risk outcomes and be sensitive to the time horizon of risks.
 The RC has reviewed the various